Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Eigenvector correlations from supersymmetry

 \subsection{Outline of the method}

-In this subsection, we sketch the general methodology on which the more detailed calculations in the subsequent Secs.~\ref{s32} and~\ref{s33} are based.
+In this subsection, we sketch the general methodology on which the more detailed calculations in the subsequent Secs.~\ref{sec:OverlapsFromSupersymmetry:2ndMoment} and~\ref{sec:OverlapsFromSupersymmetry:4thMoment} are based.

-During most of the actual calculation, we choose a Hilbert space of large, but finite dimension $N$ so that $H_0$, $V$, and $H$ in (\ref{x1}) amount to $(N\times N)$ matrices (in the eigenbasis of $H_0$).
+During most of the actual calculation, we choose a Hilbert space of large, but finite dimension $N$ so that $H_0$, $V$, and $H$ in~(\ref{eq:H}) amount to $(N\times N)$ matrices (in the eigenbasis of $H_0$).
 Eventually, we will let $N\to\infty$ while keeping both the perturbation strength $\lambda$ and the average level spacing $\lvsp$ fixed.
-In the considered ensemble of these Hamiltonians (\ref{x1}), $H_0$ is fixed and $V$ is a Hermitian and possibly sparse and/or banded random matrix distributed according to~\eqref{eq:PDFH} (in the eigenbasis of $H_0$).
+In the considered ensemble of these Hamiltonians~(\ref{eq:H}), $H_0$ is fixed and $V$ is a Hermitian and possibly sparse and/or banded random matrix distributed according to~\eqref{eq:PDFH}.

-\paragraph{Eigenvector overlaps from resolvents.} As pointed out in Sec.~\mref{sec:RandomMatrixApproach} as well as in Sec.~\ref{s21}, the key task is to evaluate the ensemble average over products of $U$ matrix elements~\eqref{x4}.
-Such products can be expressed in terms of the \emph{resolvent} or Green's function of the Hamiltonian $H = H_0 + \lambda V$, defined as the operator $G(z) := (z-H)^{-1}$.
-To do so, we choose an arbitrary but fixed energy level $E_n$ of $H$ and consider the matrix element $G^0_{\nu\mu}(E_n \pm \I\eta) := \braN{\nu} G(E_n \pm \I\eta) \ketN{\mu}$, yielding
+\paragraph{Eigenvector overlaps from resolvents.} As pointed out in the main paper and in Sec.~\ref{sec:RandMatEns:Definition} above, the key task is to evaluate the ensemble average over products of $U$ matrix elements~\eqref{eq:U}.
+Such products can be expressed in terms of the \emph{resolvent} or Green's function of the Hamiltonian $H = H_0 + \lambda V$, defined as the operator